-I’m sure you’ve heard by now that “plant parent” is the new “pet parent” — and it’s not just millennials that are obsessed with their plants!
-People of all ages are looking towards the many health benefits of plants and ways to brighten up their homes or offices.
+I’m sure you’ve heard by now that “plant parent” is the new “pet parent” — and it’s not just millennials that are obsessed with their plants.
+People of all ages are looking toward the many health benefits of plants and ways to brighten up their homes or offices.

-When welcoming a new member of your household, it’s customary (and polite!) to give your new “family member” a name, and your #PlantFam is no different!
-Naming plants has become increasingly more popular, so we’ve come up with a list below of the benefits of naming your green friends.
+When welcoming a new member of your household, it’s customary (and polite!) to give your new “family member” a name, and your #PlantFam is no different.
+Naming plants has become increasingly popular, so we’ve come up with a list of the benefits of naming your green friends.

-Plant Expert and 1-800-Flowers.com Vice President of Merchandising, Alfred Palomares is a “total plant dad” and has 14 houseplants (!!!) which he affectionately calls the “Shady Ladies.”
-“My apartment gets a lot of indirect light, which is perfect for my group of houseplants that thrive in this type of environment.”
+Plant expert and 1-800-Flowers.com Vice President of Merchandising Alfred Palomares is a “total plant dad” and has 14 houseplants (!!!) that he affectionately calls the “Shady Ladies.”
+“My apartment gets a lot of indirect light, which is perfect for my group of houseplants that thrive in this type of environment,” he says.

-- Naming your family of plants helps you have a deeper connection with them, and gives you a good reason to start talking to them
+- Naming your family of plants helps you gain a deeper connection with them and gives you a good reason to start talking to them.

-- Talking to plants has proven to have a calming affect, and has made some feel less lonely.
-Alfred says, “My plants also make working from home a much calmer, relaxing and less lonely experience, while also adding beauty to the space.”
+- Talking to plants has proven to have a calming affect and makes some people feel less lonely.
+“My plants also make working from home a much calmer, relaxing, and less lonely experience, while also adding beauty to the space,” Palomares says.

 - Talking to your plants can help them grow faster, likely because of the CO2 you exhale.